-During his time in Congress, he has been a leader on the Appropriations Committee, bringing billions in economic investment to Northern Virginia to assist underserved communities, build up the region’s transportation infrastructure and create thousands of jobs, particularly in the defense and intelligence communities.
+During his time in Congress, he was a leader on the Appropriations Committee, bringing billions in economic investment to Northern Virginia to assist underserved communities, build up the region’s transportation infrastructure and create thousands of jobs, particularly in the defense and intelligence communities.
 He played a major role in funding the Woodrow Wilson Bridge Project, Metro to Dulles, widening of Route 1 to Fort Belvoir and construction of numerous local road, bridge, environmental and public transit projects.
 The front page of the Washington Post this past November cited the fact that “companies based in Representative James P. Moran’s district in Northern Virginia reaped $43 billion in federal contracts – roughly as much as the entire state of Texas.”

 A vocal, active champion for progressive policies, he was one of the very few who opposed the Defense of Marriage Act in the early 1990’s before it was politically popular to do so and championed eliminating the discriminatory “Don’t Ask, Don’t Tell” policy in the military.
 He has strongly supported a woman’s reproductive rights throughout his career, and is a staunch supporter of stronger gun safety laws.
-He chairs the Animal Protection Caucus which has helped enact bans on animal fighting, horse slaughter, animal abuse videos and the sale of cat and dog fur.
+He chaired the Animal Protection Caucus, which helped enact bans on animal fighting, horse slaughter, animal abuse videos and the sale of cat and dog fur.
 On the environment, he has been a relentless voice for strong and sustainable policies, both regionally and nationally.
 He led the opposition to drilling off the Atlantic Coast, has fought to protect the EPA and Interior Department from deep and debilitating budget cuts and successfully pressed for funding to address endocrine disrupting chemicals in the Potomac River.

-An outspoken opponent of the Iraq War from the very beginning, Moran helped lead opposition in Committee and on the floor to what he deemed a war of choice whose outcome would not strengthen American security but rather align Iraq with the Shite dominated Iran.
-He authored the “Strategy for Success” amendment to the FY’05 Supplemental Appropriations bill which, for the first time, required the Pentagon to provide a detailed assessment of US and Iraqi military capabilities was required of the Pentagon, the results of which strengthened arguments for ending the war.
+An outspoken opponent of the Iraq War from the very beginning, Moran helped lead opposition in Committee and on the floor to what he deemed a war of choice whose outcome would not strengthen American security but rather align Iraq with the Shiite dominated Iran.
+He authored the “Strategy for Success” amendment to the FY’05 Supplemental Appropriations bill, which, for the first time, required the Pentagon to provide a detailed assessment of US and Iraqi military capabilities was required of the Pentagon, the results of which strengthened arguments for ending the war.
 And when our soldiers began returning from the battlefield, he championed funding for PTSD research, treatment and care, cancer research due to hazardous exposure on the battlefield and traumatic brain injury treatment through the Defense Department budget.

-Federal employees have a perennial advocate for the issues affecting their livelihood in Moran.
+Federal employees had a perennial advocate for the issues affecting their livelihood in Moran.
 He continues to champion federal pay parity, authored with Congressman Wolf the bill to ensure furloughed civil servants during this year’s shutdown received back pay, sponsored the law allowing unused sick leave to count towards retirement annuities, and a number of other measures strengthening federal worker benefits, including introducing and funding the first transit subsidies.
 Under fire from conservatives, he took to the House floor time and again to defend what he deemed the “greatest civil service in the world.”

 Mr. Moran is a father of two sons and two daughters and the grandfather of four.
-He lives in the Del Ray community of Alexandria where he got his first start in politics nearly four decades ago.